Skip to content

 The legal case for repurposing Russia's frozen assets

-Under international law, Russia owes reparations for the damage caused by its war of aggression.
+Under international law, Russia bears a binding obligation to compensate Ukraine for the damage caused by its war of aggression.
 The legal framework for enforcing that obligation through the transfer of frozen sovereign assets is well-established, well-supported, and actionable now.

 Russia's reparations obligation